jinghuahe123/FD_0604_LCD_Driver/README.md

 Driver Software to interface FD_06_04 LED Display with Arduino-compatible MCU boards

+This project is provided purely for educational purposes.
+Use at your own risk.

 ## Usage

 Upload program to arduino, and wire according to wiring diagram.